Ante Up 21 Blackjack

 The Bonus Side Bet in Ante Up 21

-FYI Gaming states on its official website that side bets in Ante Up 21 will cost players the nominal amount $1.
-Only the first two cards players receive count toward the Poker Bonus hand although you can also use the upcard of the dealer to form a set, i.e. three of a kind.
+FYI Gaming states on its official website that side bets in Ante Up 21 will cost players the nominal amount of $1.
+Only the first two cards players receive count toward the Poker Bonus hand, although you can also use the dealer’s upcard to form a set, i.e., three of a kind.
 Forming a pair with the dealer’s upcard and one of your initial two cards is impossible under the game’s rules.

-Also important is to point out that you become eligible for posting the Poker Bonus side bet only on condition you play the poker hand in Ante Up 21.
-The exact payouts for winning side bets vary from one landbased casino to the next.
+It is also important to point out that you are eligible to place the Poker Bonus side bet only if you play the poker hand in Ante Up 21.
+The exact payouts for winning side bets vary from one land-based casino to the next.
 FYI Gaming shows four different payout structures on its website.
 Check them out in the table below.
-These payouts result from winning $1 side bets.
+These payouts are based on winning $1 side bets.

 Ante Up 21 Side Bet Payouts